Asurion – 2026

 The Challenge

-Too many systems using outdated processes
+Too many systems were using outdated processes

-My Role as Senior Design lead
+My Role as Senior Design Lead

-Turning complexity into product direction
+Turning complexity into a product direction

 Systems Thinking

-Remote Tech was not a single workflow.
-It touched job intake, technician availability, routing, van inventory, repair completion, payment collection, and reporting.
+Remote tech repair jobs consisted of more than one system.
+It touched job intake, technician availability, routing, van inventory, repair completion, payment collection, and most importantly, reporting.

 Design Approach

-The goal was not to replace design judgment, but to move faster from ambiguity to alignment.
-It helped me visualize capacity views earlier in the process, and gave the product and engineering teams a concrete concept to understand.
+The goal was not to replace design judgment, but to move faster from ambiguity to team alignment.
+It helped me visualize calendar capacity views earlier in the process, and gave the product and engineering teams a concrete concept to understand.

+The most important design objective was to rebuild the components into a scalable, simplified platform.
 I wanted to create a consistent way to reveal scheduling or inventory details at scale, and explored reusable tables and expandable rows that could resurface across the experience.

 Component Development

-Reusable patterns
+Reusable Patterns

 Success + Impact

-My discovery work and blueprint facilitating led the team to build the right thing.
-My design work also created scalable components that set the foundation for the remaining remote tech redesign
+The product became stronger because we understood the systems, with my discovery work and blueprint facilitation leading the team to build the right thing.
+My design work also created scalable components that set the foundation for the remaining remote tech redesign.

-It was crucial that the first three features be launched on time, so Next Gen Portal could offer Remote Tech repairs without losing the operational tools .
-The pilot would be launched in ten stores, with a roll out to the remaining 254 store to come.
+It was crucial that the first three features be launched on time, so Next Gen Portal could offer Remote Tech repairs without losing operational tools.
+The pilot would be launched in ten stores, with a rollout to the remaining 254 stores to come.

 Previous